©MAVEN MEDIA. All Rights Reserved.

 “Toby Shapshak is many things: techno junky, journalist and editor – mostly he’s just a really talented writer who knows stuff.” [pdf]

-“Toby was named a part of this prestigious alongside M&G founding editor Anton Harber, struggle stalwarts Tokyo Sexwale and Murphy Morose, and M&G owner Trevor Ncube.” [pdf]
+“Toby was named a part of this prestigious group of people, alongside M&G founding editor Anton Harber, struggle stalwarts Tokyo Sexwale and Murphy Morobe, and former M&G owner Trevor Ncube.” [pdf]

 “Toby Shapshak is all things tech.
 As the editor of Stuff magazine – a geek’s publication paradise that comes complete with scantily clad girls holding the latest must-have gadgets – he reigns supreme as the major talking head for everything and anything tech.”